rgb-led-matrix/rgb-led-matrix/README.md

 ### rgb-led-matrix
 This is the main library source directory.
 The top level library includes are in rgb-led-matrix/include while the internal source is divided into rgb-led-matrix/lib which has an include and src folder.
 Applications do not need to worry about the internal logic, just the top level includes and the libraries.

+### scripts
+This is a folder containing helper scripts for setup and other things.
+These will be referenced by other sections.